Arushgkazzer/onl9vet_doctor/README.md

 # Dear next programmer
-# when i coded this stupid piece of code , only god and his avatars know hos it works and i am not one of them and assuming you are a human as i am you cant understand this code too , pray to chatgpt gods to help you run and understand this code :p
+# when i coded this stupid piece of code , only god and his avatars know how it works and i am not one of them and assuming you are a human as i am you cant understand this code too , pray to chatgpt gods to help you run and understand this code :p

 # ONL9vet Doctor - Veterinary Telemedicine App